 The Foreign Exchange (Forex) market is based on the simultaneous buying of one currency and the selling of another.
 Currencies are available for trade 24 hours a day, 5 days a week.
-Being that the currency market is the largest market in world, with daily volume of $5 trillion being bought and sold, the liquidity makes it an attractive day trading alternative.
+Being that the currency market is the largest market in the world, with daily volume of $5 trillion being bought and sold, the liquidity makes it an attractive day trading alternative.

-To day trade futures most brokers only require a minimum deposit of $1000.
-In order to day trade an E-mini S&P 500 (ES) futures contract–one of the popular futures contracts for day trading–most brokers require you have at least $400 or $500 of available capital in your account to take a one contract trade–this is called day trading Margin.
+To day trade futures most brokers only require a minimum deposit of $1,000.
+In order to day trade an E-mini S&P 500 (ES) futures contract–one of the popular futures contracts for day trading–most brokers require you have at least $400 or $500 of available capital in your account to take a one contract trade.
+This is called day trading margin.

 Forex provides a less capital intensive way to day trade.
-While the capital requirement is far less trading forex, traders still should not start trading unless they have enough capital to do so.
-Starting with $1,000 or more is recommended, $3000 or more is preferable.
+While the capital requirement is far less, starting with at least $1,000 or more is recommended.